geovedi/book-notes/2012/the-etymologicon.notes.md

   - Botulinum toxin evolved into "Botox" to sound more glamorous and appealing.
   - Botox injections became trendy, especially among celebrities, to reduce signs of aging.
 - Toxophilite: A Word Play:
-  - The text hints at the word "toxophilite."
+  - Hint at the word "toxophilite."
   - The relationship between "toxophilite" and the previous topic is left as a question for the reader.

 ## Bows And Arrows And Cats